reeshuffled/reeshuffled.github.io/pages/wip/Structured Visual Play.md

 layout: page
 ---

+> Keep in mind that this is still a Work in Progress.

 A lot of my previous work has been in making STEM education, Computer Science Education in particular, more fun and engaging.

 ## Gamification